Simple.

-Four steps to spending down with purpose: A strategic approach for family offices
+Four steps to spending down with purpose

 Family offices have historically been built with the explicit mandate to protect, grow and pass on the family wealth through generations.
 And if it’s not explicit, it’s only because it was so obvious to the founders and their advisors that it doesn’t even need to be said.